Krishnaraja Wodeyar III: Contribution to culture

 Krishnaraja Wodeyar III was responsible for the cultural growth of the Kingdom of Mysore.
 He was himself a writer, having written Kannada books like Sritattvanidhi and Sougandhikaparinaya.
 He also has a number of writers in his court who together contributed to the development of modern Kannada prose, which had a style different from the Champu style of prose which was followed till then.
 Other important writings that emerged during his rule include Mudramanjusha by Kempu Narayana, Kalavati Parinaya by Yadava, and Vachana Kadamabari.
 The king was well versed in many languages, including Sanskrit, Kannada, Tamil, English, Telugu, and Urdu.
 He even played the musical instrument, veena.
 He was an expert player of board games and is credited to have revived the Ganjifa game.
 He was also a collector and an inventor of board games.

 "Queens" of Mysore: left, Krishnaraja Wodeyar III's first wife, Devajammani, right, his second wife, also named Devajammani.
 Thomas Hickey, 1805.
-The two queens in the painting are thought to advertize vaccination over variolation, as they display the respective traces on their skin.
+The two queens in the painting are thought to advertise vaccination over variolation, as they display the respective traces on their skin.

 Krishnaraja Wodeyar III was a ruler who gave a lot of importance to the development of art during his period.
 He patronised many scholars in his court and he himself was a great Kannada and Sanskrit Scholar, and has composed more than 50 works.
 The Yakshagana form of literature, its growth, and survival are all due to his efforts.
 Parti Subba from South Canara, a famous Yakshagana writer, flourished during his period.
 Devachandra, Venkatarama Shastri, Basavappa Shastri, Aliya Lingaraja, Kempu Narayana, Srinivasa Kavisarvabhouma, Thammaya Kavi, Nanjunda Kavi, Shantaraja Pandita were all patronised by him.

 Devachandra wrote Rajavali Katha which is of great historical importance and also Ramakathavathara, a work in Champu style.
 Kempu Narayana wrote Mudra Manjusha, which is a Kannada prose.
 Asthana Vidwan Basavappa Shastri has written various works.
 He composed Kannada poems such as Shakuntala, Vikramorvasiya, Rathnavali, Chandakousika, and Uttara Ramacharita.
 He has also translated the famous work of Shakespeare, Othello, into Kannada and it is known as Shurasena Charita.
 He has also written Damayanti in Champu style, Savitri Charita in Shatpadi, Sri Raghavendra Swamy Ashtottara Stotram, and numerous other works in Sanskrit.